 It’s best to wear extremely comfortable, flat shoes on the plane—think of your poor feet after hours or even days of sitting, standing, and walking en route to your destination.
 You’ll also want to select shoes that are easy to slip on and off when passing through airport security.
 Cole Haan slip-ons offer sneaker-grade comfort in a stylish package, as do Toms (for men and women) and ECCO Footwear.

 Clothes with Lots of Pockets

 With all kinds of airline baggage fees adding on to the price of a ticket these days, clothes that do double duty as a wearable carry-on bag are de rigueur.
 The SCOTTeVEST cotton hoodie is available for men and women, and one of our picks for great accessories and clothes with hidden pockets.
-And there are myriad other travel jackets out there that feature an explosion of pockets, like Everlane’s reversible puffer, which stuffs into its own comfortable travel pillow.
+And there are myriad other travel jackets out there that feature an explosion of pockets, like Everlane’s ReNew Lightweight Puffer Jacket, a fully reversible jacket with multiple pockets on both sides.

 Leggings with pockets can be an essential part of a plane outfit for stashing a phone or passport while still keeping it easily accessible.
 Arc’teryx’s Oriel Leggings have pockets big enough to hold even the biggest smartphone, and the style is sleek enough to wear under dresses, or as pants during a hike at your destination.

 For men, Public Rec’s Workday Pants can pass as business casual while hiding plenty of pockets.
 The pants also have a touch of spandex woven into the fabric to keep you comfortable on long-haul flights.

 As mentioned before, deep vein thrombosis is a danger on flights, where travelers stuck in cramped seats for long periods of time are at greater risk for developing blood clots.
-Leave your skinny jeans at home and opt for less restrictive garments like Duluth Trading’s NoGA Classic Slim Leg Pants, which have the flattering fit of leggings but aren’t skin-tight and have a unique fatigue-fighting fabric.
+Leave your skinny jeans at home and opt for less restrictive garments like Duluth Trading’s NoGA Classic Slim Leg Pants, which have the flattering fit of leggings but aren’t skin-tight, falling loosely around the ankles for maximum comfort.